 “There is no truth.
 There is only perception.”
 Gustave Flaubert.
-My wife’s current favourite Netflix series is “The Fosters”.
+There’s a Netflix series called “The Fosters”.
 A family drama about a lesbian couple raising one biological and four adopted children.
-One morning, we were reflecting on a recent emotionally charged experience during which I lost my cool.
-She shared with me a … Continue reading The Day I Lost My Sh*t
+One morning, I was reflecting on a recent emotionally charged experience during which I lost my cool.
+It reminded me of a scene from … Continue reading The Day I Lost My Sh*t

 One of my favourite pieces of art in my house is a photograph of a lighthouse being pummeled by a raging storm off the coast of Brittany.
 Like a fist of defiance jutting straight out of the water, it endures the pelting waves, spray and froth effortlessly, stoically.
 And more than that, it is a … Continue reading What Has The Agile Manifesto Uncovered For Me?